toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 # Instrument Monitoring

-The following is a guide to set up instrument montioring for various parameters associated with instrument(s).
+The following is a guide to set up a dashboard for the monitoring of instruments.
 It contains capabilities for data storage, data visualization, and real-time alerts.
 More information on the tool is provided in the next section.

 !!!
 Note
-    The following guide assumes the user has:
-    - instrumentserver installed and has basic familiarity with it and using config files
+    The following guide assumes the user has the instrumentserver installed and has basic familiarity with it and using config files, labcore installed, basic familiarity with Docker, and a basic understanding of what Grafana and InfluxDB are
-    - labcore installed
-    - basic familiarity with Docker
-    - a basic understanding of what Grafana and InfluxDB are

 ## Overview